RebeccaKessler/Otter_Group_Project/Data Cleaning/README.md

 Note regarding temperature: we cleaned each month separately but with the same code.
 So you have to upload each month after the other.

-Note regarding precipitation: we cleaned each month separately but with the same code.
+Note regarding precipitation: the cleaning of precipitation took place in two steps due to the format of the dataset (the only one not from FAOSTAT).
+Hence, the raw data first needs to be run on the cleaning_1 and afterwards on the cleaning_2.
+And again, we cleaned each month separately but with the same code.
 So you have to upload each month after the other.
-Additionally, we calculated the variation or "anomaliy" for temperature. for this we have a separate notebook labelled accordingly.